 Each of these three areas can pose a different set of challenges when it comes to increasing the performance and scalability of a web application.
 Let’s specifically look into the common scenarios and solutions to them.

->

-> Performance tuning assumes conducting a massive troubleshooting session to identify the key product bottlenecks and other issues causing the loss in performance.
+Performance tuning assumes conducting a massive troubleshooting session to identify gaps in scalable website architecture and other issues causing the loss in performance.
 Typically, that may also include refactoring the web application source code, analyzing the current configuration settings, implementing new caching strategies and conducting a series of investigative procedures towards different tiers of the web app.

->

-> - Automate.
+- Automate.
 If you face time and/or budget constraints use automated testing to measure the app’s performance and load.
 The good tools for that are JMeter and Ranorex.

->

-> Vertical scaling occurs when more resources are added to a single computer system.
-For instance, one of your web app elements “suddenly” requires more physical memory for processing the requests.
-But it is limited to the capacity of that one “box” (node).
+Vertical scaling occurs when more resources are added to a single computer system.
+For instance, one of your web app elements starts requiring more physical memory for processing all the incoming requests.
+But it is limited to the capacity of a single node.

->

-> To fix the issue, you can equip this node with more CPU, Memory.
-Bandwidth or I/O capacity to reduce the app’s sluggishness.
-If you are able to perform this action, you have scaled the application vertically.
+To fix the issue, you can add more CPU, Memory, Bandwidth or I/O capacity to the node, thus reducing the app’s sluggishness.
+If you can perform this action, you have scaled the application vertically.

->

-> Vertical scaling is often deemed cheaper and simpler as it does not need any significant changes to the web application’s source code.
+Vertical scaling is often deemed cheaper and simpler as it does not need any significant changes to the web application’s source code.
 However, the major draw of this approach is that it may not fix the issue for the long term as you can’t merely add more and more resources to a node.
 At some point, you’ll hit the “wall” posed by the limitations of the operating system itself.

 Here are the common constraints to account for: